Explore how emerging technologies, corporate practices, and government policies are building a system of invisible walls that shape our daily lives.

 Voice recognition, message scanning, metadata collection from calls, texts, emails, and social media interactions.

-Every device in your environment becomes a potential surveillance tool - from smart homes to connected vehicles, creating a comprehensive monitoring network
+Every device in your environment becomes a potential surveillance tool - from smart homes to connected vehicles, creating a comprehensive monitoring network.

 Alexa, Google Home, smart thermostats, door locks, security cameras, and appliances monitoring your daily routines and conversations.